Article Categories

 $ docker run -it --name=myalpine --env VARIABLE2 alpine:latest env

-This will directly set the environment variable called VARIABLE2 by taking it’s value from the local machine.
+This will directly set the environment variable called VARIABLE2 by taking its value from the local machine.

-Using the --env-file option
+Using the --env-file Option

 If you want to pass a limited number of environment variables to the container, you can use the previous method.
-However, if the number of the environment variables to be passed is large, you can store the variables in the text file in key-value format and pass the name of this file using the --env-file option in the Docker run command.
+However, if the number of the environment variables to be passed is large, you can store the variables in a text file in key-value format and pass the name of this file using the --env-file option in the Docker run command.
 It will automatically read and import these variables from the mentioned file.

 Create a file called env.txt with the following content.